dudeee/docs/logging.md

 bot.log.silly('[permissions]', `Checking ${user} for eligibility to issue command ${command}`);
 ```

-It's a good practice to tag your plugin/task name before the log to increase readability
+It's a good practice to tag your plugin/task name before the log to increase readability.